Further information: Colon

 Depending on sample format:

 - Biopsies and polyps of <4 mm are embedded in their entirety.
+Samples less than 0.3 mm should be stained with eosin to avoid getting lost processing.

 - Polyps 4-8 mm with short stem or without stem: Identify the excision surface and divide the polyp longitudinally through the excision surface.